Divide-By-0/blog/content/posts/travel.md

     - **Camden Market**: I love Smorgasburg markets like these -- I ate here every day for like a week and never got sick of it.
   - Experiences
     - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
+    - **St. Pauls Whispering Gallery**: Haven't been yet.
+Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.
 - Berlin
   - **Trust**: Haven't been yet but know some people.
 Coordination gaming collective who ran the game that [we ran a cult](https://aayushg.com/#cult) in.
   - **Kitkatclub**: Haven't been.
 Famous alt club.